simonjulianl/tp/docs/DeveloperGuide.md

        Add a new patient using `add t/patient` command to ensure at least 1 patient with id `P001` is there.
 Check that it exists using `list t/patient`.
 Please do the test sequentially.

     2. Test case: `edit t/patient i/P001 n/Tom tom`<br>
-       Expected: Patient whose id `P001` has its name changed to "Tom tom"
+       Expected: Patient whose id `P001` has his/her name changed to "Tom tom"

     3. Test case: `edit t/patient i/P001 h/165 w/76`<br>
-       Expected: Patient whose id `P001` has its height changed to "165" and weight changed to "76"
+       Expected: Patient whose id `P001` has his/her height changed to "165" and weight changed to "76"

     4. Test case: `edit t/patient i/P001 p/12345678 b/O-`<br>
-       Expected: Patient whose id `P001` has its phone number changed to "12345678" and blood type to "O-"
+       Expected: Patient whose id `P001` has his/her phone number changed to "12345678" and blood type to "O-"

     5. Test case: `edit t/patient i/P001 a/77 g/O`<br>
-       Expected: Patient whose id `P001` has its age changed to "77" and gender changed to "O"
+       Expected: Patient whose id `P001` has his/her age changed to "77" and gender changed to "O"

     6. Test case: `edit t/patient i/P001 b/C+`<br>
-       Expected: Error message blood type should only contain A+, A-, B+, B-, AB+, AB-, O+, or O-, and it should not be blank.
-All non capital letters will be capitalized will be shown in the feedback box.
+       Expected: Error message "blood type should only contain A+, A-, B+, B-, AB+, AB-, O+, or O-, and it should not be blank.
+All non capital letters will be capitalized" will be shown in the feedback box.

     7. Other incorrect delete patient commands to try: `delete t/patients`, `edit t/patient` (no parameters), `...` <br>
        Expected: Error message shown in the feedback box.